cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 }

 [^13]: @misc{2302.13007,
-Author = {Haixing Dai and Zhengliang Liu and Wenxiong Liao and Xiaoke Huang and Yihan Cao and Zihao Wu and Lin Zhao and Shaochen Xu and Wei Liu and Ninghao Liu and Sheng Li and Dajiang Zhu and Hongmin Cai and Lichao Sun and Quanzheng Li and Dinggang Shen and Tianming Liu and Xiang Li}, Title = {AugGPT: Leveraging ChatGPT for Text Data Augmentation}, Year = {2023},
+Author={Haixing Dai and Zhengliang Liu and Wenxiong Liao and Xiaoke Huang and Yihan Cao and Zihao Wu and Lin Zhao and Shaochen Xu and Wei Liu and Ninghao Liu and Sheng Li and Dajiang Zhu and Hongmin Cai and Lichao Sun and Quanzheng Li and Dinggang Shen and Tianming Liu and Xiang Li}, Title={AugGPT: Leveraging ChatGPT for Text Data Augmentation}, Year={2023},
-Eprint = {arXiv:2302.13007},
+Eprint={arXiv:2302.13007},
 }

 [^14]: @misc{1707.06347,
-Author = {John Schulman and Filip Wolski and Prafulla Dhariwal and Alec Radford and Oleg Klimov}, Title = {Proximal Policy Optimization Algorithms}, Year = {2017},
+Author={John Schulman and Filip Wolski and Prafulla Dhariwal and Alec Radford and Oleg Klimov}, Title={Proximal Policy Optimization Algorithms}, Year={2017},
-Eprint = {arXiv:1707.06347},
+Eprint={arXiv:1707.06347},
 }

 [^15]: @misc{2304.01852,
-Author = {Yiheng Liu and Tianle Han and Siyuan Ma and Jiayue Zhang and Yuanyuan Yang and Jiaming Tian and Hao He and Antong Li and Mengshen He and Zhengliang Liu and Zihao Wu and Dajiang Zhu and Xiang Li and Ning Qiang and Dingang Shen and Tianming Liu and Bao Ge}, Title = {Summary of ChatGPT/GPT-4 Research and Perspective Towards the Future of Large Language Models}, Year = {2023},
+Author={Yiheng Liu and Tianle Han and Siyuan Ma and Jiayue Zhang and Yuanyuan Yang and Jiaming Tian and Hao He and Antong Li and Mengshen He and Zhengliang Liu and Zihao Wu and Dajiang Zhu and Xiang Li and Ning Qiang and Dingang Shen and Tianming Liu and Bao Ge}, Title={Summary of ChatGPT/GPT-4 Research and Perspective Towards the Future of Large Language Models}, Year={2023},
-Eprint = {arXiv:2304.01852},
+Eprint={arXiv:2304.01852},
 }

 [^16]: @misc{2209.01538,
-Author = {Xin Mu and Ming Pang and Feida Zhu},
-Title = {Data Provenance via Differential Auditing}, Year = {2022},
+Author={Xin Mu and Ming Pang and Feida Zhu}, Title={Data Provenance via Differential Auditing}, Year={2022},
-Eprint = {arXiv:2209.01538},
+Eprint={arXiv:2209.01538},
 }

 [^17]: @misc{2304.00612,
-Author = {Samuel R. Bowman},
+Author={Samuel R. Bowman},
-Title = {Eight Things to Know about Large Language Models}, Year = {2023},
+Title={Eight Things to Know about Large Language Models}, Year={2023},
-Eprint = {arXiv:2304.00612},
+Eprint={arXiv:2304.00612},
 }

 [^18]: @misc{2303.12712,
-Author = {Sébastien Bubeck and Varun Chandrasekaran and Ronen Eldan and Johannes Gehrke and Eric Horvitz and Ece Kamar and Peter Lee and Yin Tat Lee and Yuanzhi Li and Scott Lundberg and Harsha Nori and Hamid Palangi and Marco Tulio Ribeiro and Yi Zhang}, Title = {Sparks of Artificial General Intelligence: Early experiments with GPT-4}, Year = {2023},
+Author={Sébastien Bubeck and Varun Chandrasekaran and Ronen Eldan and Johannes Gehrke and Eric Horvitz and Ece Kamar and Peter Lee and Yin Tat Lee and Yuanzhi Li and Scott Lundberg and Harsha Nori and Hamid Palangi and Marco Tulio Ribeiro and Yi Zhang}, Title={Sparks of Artificial General Intelligence: Early experiments with GPT-4}, Year={2023},
-Eprint = {arXiv:2303.12712},
+Eprint={arXiv:2303.12712},
 }

 [^19]: @book{lanier2013future,